Boudica: Defeat and death

 Suetonius regrouped his forces.
-He amassed an army of almost 10,000 men at an unidentified location, and took a stand in a defile with a wood behind.
+He amassed an army of almost 10,000 men at an unidentified location, and took a stand in a defile (a narrow pass) with a wood behind.
 The Romans used the terrain to their advantage, launching javelins at the Britons before advancing in a wedge-shaped formation and deploying cavalry.

-The Roman army was heavily outnumbered — according to Dio the rebels numbered 230,000 — but Boudica's army was crushed, and according to Tacitus, neither the women nor the animals were spared.
+Ancient sources say, that the Roman army was outnumbered but Boudica's army was crushed, and according to Tacitus, neither the women nor the animals were spared.
 Tacitus states that Boudica poisoned herself; Dio says she fell sick and died, after which she was given a lavish burial.
 It has been argued that these accounts are not mutually exclusive.

 Name

-Boudica may have been an honorific title, in which case the name that she was known by during most of her life is unknown.
+Boudica may have been an honorific title, in which case the name by which she was known during most of her life is unknown.
 The English linguist and translator Kenneth Jackson concluded that the name Boudica—based on later developments in Welsh (Buddug) and Irish (Buaidheach)—derives from the Proto-Celtic feminine adjective *boudīkā 'victorious', which in turn is derived from the Celtic word *boudā 'victory', and that the correct spelling of the name in Common Brittonic (the British Celtic language) is Boudica, pronounced [boʊˈdiːkaː].
 Variations on the historically correct Boudica include Boudicca, Bonduca, Boadicea, and Buduica.
 The Gaulish version of her name is attested in inscriptions as Boudiga in Bordeaux, Boudica in Lusitania, and Bodicca in Algeria.

 Boudica's name was spelt incorrectly by Dio, who used Buduica.
 Her name was also misspelled by Tacitus, who added a second 'c.'
 After the misspelling was copied by a medieval scribe, further variations began to appear.
 Along with the second 'c' becoming an 'e,' an 'a' appeared in place of the 'u', which produced the medieval (and most common) version of the name, Boadicea.
 The true spelling was totally obscured when Boadicea first appeared in around the 17th century.
-William Cowper used this spelling in his poem Boadicea, an Ode (1782), a work whose impact resulted in Boudica's reinvention as a British imperialistic champion.
+William Cowper used this spelling in his poem Boadicea, an Ode (1782), which readapted Boudica's story to fit the context of Britain's rising territorial and political ambitions.